 A Sermon on Ephesians 4:5Read more

-What brings unity to our churches?
-How can we come together in the midst of so many varying opinions and countless opportunities to disagree with one another?
-In this sermon, Dr. Martyn Lloyd-Jones argues from Ephesians that when believers focus on Jesus Christ, the head of the church, unity is preserved.
+What brings unity to churches?
+How can congregants come together in the midst of so many varying opinions and countless opportunities to disagree with one another?
+In this sermon on Ephesians 4:5 titled “One Lord,” Dr. Martyn Lloyd-Jones argues from Ephesians that when believers focus on Jesus Christ as the head of the church, unity is preserved.
 How is this done?
-First, by focusing on the uniqueness of Jesus—there is only one Lord.
-He is the only one like Him.
+It is by focusing on the uniqueness of Jesus—there is only one Lord.
+There is no one like Him.
 He makes Christianity what it is, for without Christ, the core of Christian belief would be gone.
-In this sense, The Doctor says, there is an intolerant aspect to Christianity.
-He goes on to suggest that those who have not seen this have not seen the true faith.
+In this sense, Dr. Lloyd-Jones says, there is an intolerant aspect to Christianity.
+He suggests that those who have not seen this have not seen the true faith.
 Christ is central to the church because disagreements about Him are disagreements about core doctrines, which not only cause division, but in some cases also serve as evidence that certain people are outside of Christ.
-All we need regarding our salvation and how to be a part of the church is wrapped up in Jesus.
-Lloyd-Jones then asks, “What is our relationship to Him?”
-Listen as The Doctor explains how Christ alone is the object around which the church can be united.
+Jesus is all one needs regarding salvation and how to be a part of the church.
+Listen as Dr. Lloyd-Jones explains how Christ alone is the object around which the church can be united.